 There’s not a lot of space to make a wrong move on the rock.
 This girl takes a photo of her other half standing on the edge.

 We then decided to make our way back to the car with the satisfaction of just going to a beautiful spot.
-On the way back a lot of people were making there way down there from teenage girls to 20 something year olds.
-I tried to warn them that it was way too windy to go down there and it was dangerous.
+On the way back a lot of teenagers were making there way down there.
+I tried to warn them that it was way too windy to go down and it was dangerous.
 I’m surprised that other people didn’t warn others about the dangers of it when they posted pictures of it on Instagram.

 Have you done this hike?
 Let me know your thoughts on it below.